Student Handbooks

 Hearing Health is of vital importance and requires the attention of the students in Alabama School of the Arts.
 The frequent, prolonged exposure to the often, loud volume of rehearsals, concerts and crowds puts musicians at prime risk for hearing problems, including tinnitus and noise-induced hearing loss.

-Wearing hearing protection is recommended in any loud, noisy environment, and also when loud music is present, such as in rehearsal settings or live concerts; from marching bands and amplifiers; or at band practice.
+Wearing hearing protection is recommended in any loud, noisy environment, and when loud music is present, such as in rehearsal settings or live concerts; from marching bands and amplifiers; or at band practice.
 A good rule of thumb is that if the decibel level is above 85 decibels (dB), wear hearing protection.
 For example, a single field drum strike in room M228 registers a dB level of 106.
 Ensembles utilizing audio gear, Symphonic Winds & RamCorps percussion lines frequently exceed 85 dB.
 Continuous exposure to such sound levels can be dangerous to hearing health.

-In order to prevent hearing loss due to loud sounds/noises, the UM Schools of Music & Worship Leadership, Alabama School of the Arts highly recommend the use of ear protection during rehearsals and performances where such dangerous audio volume above 85dB exists.
+To prevent hearing loss due to loud sounds/noises, the UM Schools of Music & Worship Leadership, Alabama School of the Arts highly recommend the use of ear protection during rehearsals and performances where such dangerous audio volume above 85dB exists.
 The Schools of Music & Worship Leadership, Departments of Music, Theatre and Worship Leadership will supply (free of charge) earplugs for students.
 Ear plugs are available in M228 and M207 and have a noise reduction rating of 31 dB.

 Theatre Department Safety